It's Rush Limbaugh, the Excellence in Broadcasting Network, where we meet and surpass all audience expectations on a daily basis.

 Stop and think of that, Jennifer.

-He doesn't like you it's about slavery and race.
+It's about slavery and race.

-This is about uh he he he he doesn't like the founders.
+This is about the founders.

-He thinks the founders made a monumental gigantic mistake.
+He thinks the founders made a monumental, gigantic mistake.

 Yeah, he does.

-We we're gonna find out how many people believe that.
+We're going to find out how many people believe that.

-The saving grace says that government can't do it.
+Saving Grace says that government can't do it.

-Um this is this is folks, this again, this is really key.
+Folks, again, this is really key.

-That means there's they would be filibuster proof, meaning that Republicans couldn't stop anything they wanted to do.
+That means they would be filibuster proof, meaning that Republicans couldn't stop anything they wanted to do.

-And you couple uh that with Pelosi's dictatorial rule with a new majority in the House, and they're gonna be they're gonna have a blank check.
+And you couple that with Pelosi's dictatorial rule with a new majority in the House.

 They'll be able to do whatever they want to do.